Flow – It`s all about thermal transfer

 The Unistat® pump surely is

-a piece or art,
+a piece or art, designed by

 PETER HUBER in the late 70s.